 Prior to local government reorganisation in 1996, Central Regional Council and Clackmannan District Council, entered into a solvent run-off arrangements with their insurer, MMI, with the aim of having sufficient assets to meet outstanding insurance claims.
 The outcome of recent litigation has triggered the Scheme of Arrangement and created a financial liability for Clackmannanshire Council as successor Council.
-The Council has made a provision, as detailed in Note 22, and this has been adequate to cover all claims to date.
-However should additional claims arise over and above the remaining provision, there remains potential for an increase in provision.
-The timing and amount of any further liability in relation to MMI claims is unknown.
+The Council has made a provision, as detailed in Note 21, which is deemed sufficient based on the latest estimate of any future claims.
+However, should additional claims arise over and above the remaining provision, there remains potential for an increase in provision.
+At the time of preparing these accounts the timing and amount of any further liability in relation to MMI claims is unknown.